 Costs are fluctuating at a higher rate than ever before

-Cost fluctuations mean higher end-consumer prices. are One of the reasons is due to changing business models.
+Cost fluctuations mean higher end-consumer prices.
+One of the reasons for fluctuations is changing business models.
 Fewer buyers are willing to get locked into the terms of a three-year contract, or all-you-can-eat licenses.

 The preference is to reduce the risk of the purchase by leveraging subscriptions (pay as you go) to achieve better alignment to value received.
 Traditional list pricing practices of biannual and even quarterly mass price updates are simply not frequent enough; these prices are out of date the day after publishing.